Skip to main content

 Bringing Bronze to Life

-David Paul Venell began his sculpting career in 2004.
-His first attempt at sculpture was "Jungle Patrol."
-Having no formal training in the medium, he struggled through every aspect, from the clay maquette to the finished bronze sculpture.
+David Paul Venell began his sculpting career in 2004 with no formal training in the medium.
+His first piece, "Jungle Patrol," was a struggle from the clay maquette to the finished bronze — but it sparked a passion that has driven him ever since.

-As a tribute to the Marines who have served, Dave donated four of his first sculptures to the Marine Corps Museum at Quantico.
+As a tribute to the Marines who have served, Dave donated four of his first sculptures to the National Museum of the Marine Corps at Quantico, Virginia.

 Awards & Recognition

-David Paul Venell is honored to have been recognized with the Colonel John W. Thomason, Jr. Award for Art from the Marine Corps Heritage Foundation.
+Recipient of the Colonel John W. Thomason, Jr. Award for Art from the Marine Corps Heritage Foundation — one of the most prestigious recognitions for military-themed art in the United States.